Bioconductor/BioC2021/content/submissions.md

 ### Long workshop
 1.5 - 2 hour interactive workshop, where participants will be expected to have the time and opportunity to follow along and perform an analysis themselves.

-### Poster
+### Digital poster
-Posters can be submitted and displayed/presented as plain pdf posters, shiny apps, web pages, ... be creative!
+Digital posters can be submitted and displayed/presented as plain pdf posters, shiny apps, web pages, ... be creative!
 Posters will be presented in a dedicated remote session.

 ### Birds-of-a-feather session
-Free-format, interactive discussion session on a topic relevant to the Bioconductor community.
+Free-format, organizer-lead interactive discussion session on a topic relevant to the Bioconductor community.